mdmonis25/Javascript-Muz/readme.md

 4. Palindrome Check String

-5. Sort a string //bcad
+5. Sort a string //bcad - abcd

+6. Maximum and Minimum Number in Array ?

+7. Duplicate an Array & How to empty an array ?